 During grade school days, I remember that we were called one by one to read a story in front of the class.
 I was only in Grade I and reading stories was a practice on reading books and pronunciation.
 My teacher, Mrs. Cabigas, told me to read the story entitled, “Yellow Dress” and gave me a schedule when.

-In the story, “Yellow Dress” is story about a young and poor girl who went to school.
+In the story, a young and poor girl who went to school without scrubbing or cleaning her face.
+Her clothes were dirty.
 The teacher saw her tattered clothes and unwashed face.
 Her teacher decided to give her a surprise because of her interests in going to school.
-Next day, the teacher gave her a yellow dress and told her to take a bath and scrub her face.
+The next day, the teacher gave her a yellow dress and told her to take a bath and scrub her face.
 And that is what the girl has done.
 To make the story short, the girl scrubbed herself and wear the yellow dress.
 All her neighbors were surprised and admire her new look.
 Her face shone with cleanliness and beautiful.
 When her neighbors saw it, they were inspired to clean up themselves and their surroundings.
 The girl wearing a yellow dress has become the community’s inspiration to clean their place.
 That’s wonderful, isn’t it?

 My real life story is this because this happened at the same time.
 It happened before the scheduled story telling in front of the class: It’s a twist, actually. :)

 My mother saw that I act like a “tomboy”.
-Guess, it’s an influence from having four guy cousins in one house (Manila).
-My mother observed and tried to change it.
+I am influenced by my four cousin's who are boys in Manila.
+We lived in the same house.
+My mother observed and tried to change me.

-My mother won!
+Mother won!
 She did not change my dress for the whole day.
 Until now, I don’t hate the yellow dress, but I am not fond of wearing a dress.
 I hate sleeveless even short-sleeved and those spaghetti straps.
-If I have to wear a blouse with no strap, that’s okay as long as there is a coat. *wink.
+If I have to wear a blouse with no strap, that’s okay as long as there is a coat.